striebel/qual_exam_domain_adaptation_experiment/README.md

 in order to submit all of the jobs to Slurm for training and running predict on the test data.

-If debugging debugging is required, first try executing one of the individual model scripts; for example:
+If debugging is required, first try executing one of the individual model scripts; for example:
 ```sh
 scripts/train/answer/010/a.sh